hall-n/hall-n.github.io/Historian's arguments/Kouamé 1997, Tolerance and flexibility in administration seen in Shikoku Pilgrimage.md

 the rigid system established during the seventeenth century did change, some of its basic principles became lax, and the development of travel among ordinary citizens was symptomatic of these social changes (see, for example, UCHIDA 1996).
 (413)

 #### Can see this development in Shikoku pilgrimage 1800-1850
-the case of Shikoku could provide an example of the degree of tolerance seen in an administration renowned for its severity and the degree of µexibility of a social system known for its rigidity.
+the case of Shikoku could provide an example of the degree of tolerance seen in an administration renowned for its severity and the degree of flexibility of a social system known for its rigidity.
 At the same time such an investigation would enable us to acquire a very concrete understanding of the conditions of the pilgrims (henro ’−) in the Tokugawa period, to know who the pilgrims were, and also to measure their impact on local societies in Shikoku.
 (414)

 #### Local authorities tried to control pilgrims.